Spinach Strawberry Salad With Walnuts And Feta Cheese is a gorgeous, classic American salad, very popular and delicious.

 - Fresh ground pepper

 - Optional: A few slices of crunchy crisp bacon for texture

 How To make this Spinach Strawberry Salad With Walnuts And Feta:

 Step One– Roasting Walnuts

 The walnuts need to be toasted with the cardamom in a pan on low heat, moving them constantly to develop the flavor.

-Please keep an eye on them as they can burn really fast.
+Please keep an eye on them, as they can burn really fast.
 When you are done with them, remove them from the heat and allow them to cool while making the salad.

 Step two– Prepare the spinach.

 For this salad, we will use baby spinach.
 If you get the baby spinach from the garden, more than sure, this spinach will be full of sand and dirt, so you will need to wash and rinse it very, very well.

-If the baby spinach comes from the grocery store in a bag, I would wash and rinse it as well, even if the label on the bag tells you that it was washed multiple times.
+If the baby spinach comes from the grocery store in a bag, I would still wash and rinse it, even if the label tells you it was washed multiple times.

 How many times did you hear on the news about people getting sick from using vegetables bought from the grocery store?
 Better to be safe than sorry.

 If the leaves are too big, it is ok to gently cut them into bite-size pieces without crushing them too much.
 Baby spinach leaves are delicate.

 Step three– Onions and strawberries

 Slice the red onion thinly, or dice it (based on your preference).

 Clean the strawberries, remove the stems and slice them thin.

 Step four- Assemble the salad:

 Place the baby spinach, slices of onions, and strawberries in a large bowl.
-Add the toasted walnuts, and sprinkle crumbled Feta cheese or goat cheese over.
+Add the toasted walnuts, and sprinkle crumbled Feta cheese or goat cheese over the salad.
 Optional, add the crisp bacon.

 Step five- Make the vinaigrette:

 Put extra virgin olive oil, lemon juice (or the vinegar of your choice), salt, and pepper in a small jar.
 Cover the jar and shake well until emulsified.

 Substitution list of ingredients: